hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-22

+1. Finished Guo et al. (2014)

+I admire this piece of research very much.
+Again, it's the ideal kind I am striving for: simple, straightforward, easy to understand, and yet impactful.

+2. Lawrence, P. A. (2007).
+The mismeasurement of science. *Current Biology, 17*(15), R583-R585.

+pp. 1-2.

 ## 2020-10-21
 Guo, P. J., Kim, J., & Rubin, R. (2014, March).
 How video production affects student engagement: An empirical study of MOOC videos.
 In *Proceedings of the first ACM conference on Learning@ scale conference* (pp. 41-50).